 An espresso machine is a brewer that makes customized coffee beverages.
-With an espresso machine you can make lattes, cappuccinos, Americanos, and more.
-Some types of espresso maker also make iced coffee drinks.
+With an espresso machine, you can make lattes, cappuccinos, Americanos, and more.
+Some types of espresso makers also make iced coffee drinks.
 There are four main types of espresso machines.

 Manual espresso machines give you complete control over your shot of espresso.
 This type of machine has a lever you pull when you’re ready to make espresso, and that gives you control over how long the water pushes through your coffee grinds and how large of an espresso shot you create.

 A semi-automatic espresso machine is a popular option for anyone who wants to create custom coffee beverages at home.
 It’s easier to use than a manual espresso machine as it has an electric pump that creates the shot, but you can still control everything from the water flow to the pressure your coffee grinds are extracted.

 A fully automatic espresso maker automates the process of creating an espresso shot.
 It takes care of everything involved in creating a shot of espresso including water pressure and tamping.
 Many types of fully automatic espresso machines have a milk frother to make milk foam or steamed milk.

 A super-automatic espresso maker will grind, tamp, and brew your espresso shot with just a tap.
 They have built-in burr grinders, milk frothers, and programmable settings so you can choose which coffee drink you’d like and your machine will make it for you.

 You can learn more about espresso machines in the espresso machine buying guide.

 Drip coffee maker